 If we have talked at all in the last eight years, you have probably heard me complain about the mess in my house.
 The dirty, messy, out of control, disorganized mess that is my house.
 I really struggle with this.
 Like, eye twitching hair pulling struggle.
 I’m like Master Shifu in Kung Fu Panda, meditating, saying “inner peace…in-in-innnner peeace…” when really there is turmoil inside.
 That poor little panda guy was so uptight!
 Until, big fat sloppy messy unrefined Po came along and shook him up, shook his world, freaked him out, and ultimately brought him that inner peace.
 Irony.

-(I am 99% positive I can reference kids movies here, right?
-If you haven’t seen Kung Fu Panda, go check it out, its awesomeness.)
+(99% positive I can reference kids movies here, right?
+If you haven’t seen Kung Fu Panda, go check it out, it’s awesome.)

 Here’s the truth, I never have liked cleaning.
 I was able to maintain when I was alone, and even when it was just me and *Late for Dinner.
 But when it’s me vs. four males, I am more than outnumbered.
 Period.
 I would have to become psycho-crazy-clean-rules-enforcer to keep things nice, and I just can’t be happy that way.
 How can I enforce those rules if I never follow them anyway?
 I don’t even like rules.
 I never have liked rules, so I keep the house rules pretty durn basic.
 Like, you have to at least have on underwear to sit on the couch; and if you drop food on the floor, pick it up and eat it.
 Because we don’t waste food.
 This is unless you are a toddler, in which case you may throw all of your food on the floor as long as you return to pick it up and finish it two hours later.
 I am sure he plans this.
 He knows I won’t sweep it up before then.